Graphic Design by Stefan Sagmeister

 Reflection

-After doing this activity, I come to understand typography reflects on what the society feels towards something.
+After doing this activity, I come to understand typography reflects what society feels towards something.
 The typography helps to create an easy way to understand the message visually.
 Thus, at a glance, I would look and understand what the design is about.
-There are different ads and design we see every day, but this activity has helped in gaining experience about the ads I see.
-I have to realize that the activity has presented me with the perfect opportunity for a better understanding of the graphic designs.
-The task has made me think differently about UI of an app.
+There are different ads and designs we see every day, but this activity has helped in gain experience with the ads I see.
+I have to realize that the activity has presented me with the perfect opportunity for a better understanding of graphic designs.
+The task has made me think differently about the UI of an app.
 Also, I have noticed that different elements in graphic design reflect and represent certain emotions.
-For example, circle shape represents continuation.
-The typeface in graphic design should always allow the viewers to understand the design by just viewing.
+For example, the circle shape represents continuation.
+The typeface in graphic design should always allow the viewers to understand the design by just viewing it.
 The hierarchy of the typography helps the viewers to easily navigate the graphical design.
-Also, the task has helped in understanding the elements of the graphic design.
+Also, the task has helped in understand the elements of graphic design.
 For instance, lines in design help in capturing the viewers’ attention while viewing the images while the colors in the graphic design help in bringing out the mood of the design.
-Thus, different elements help in creating different visual perspective in the graphic design.
+Thus, different elements help in creating different visual perspectives in graphic design.

 Works Cited